Spacetime Structure

 Proof.

 Step 1 (Algebraic derivation).
 T-53 [T] establishes: .
-By Barrett's classification (Barrett 2007) of finite spectral triples with KO-dim 6: the algebra is unique (up to Morita-equivalence), giving Standard Model physics with Lorentzian signature.
+By Barrett's classification (Barrett 2007) of finite spectral triples with KO-dim 6: the algebra is unique (up to Morita-equivalence), giving Standard Model physics.
+(KO-dim 6 fixes the real/grading structure [T]; the Lorentzian signature is [T] via the explicit Krein–Lorentzian spectral triple — see §Lorentzian signature.)

 Step 2 (Stabilizer group and decomposition).
 The automorphism group contains the maximal subgroup .
 Fixing the O-dimension stabilizes , and the remaining 6 real directions group into (fundamental representation of ): .
 This is [T] (sectoral decomposition).